bast/numerov/README.md

 corresponding to a normal mode numerically using the Numerov-Cooley algorithm.

 The script will increase the energy and count the nodes of the wave function.
-If the number of nodes changes and stepsize is below `energy_precision`, it will accept the solution, integrate the property along q and move on to the next solution until `num_solutions` is reached.
+If the number of nodes changes and stepsize is below `energy_precision_hartree`, it will accept the solution, integrate the property along q and move on to the next solution until `num_solutions` is reached.
 It will also calculate the transition frequencies 0 -> n, this is useful to check against the harmonic frequencies.